steven3363/OpenLP-v3-Custom-Stage-Views/README.md

 # OpenLP V3 Custom-Stage-Views
 A collection of Custom Stage views for OpenLP v3

-Tested with V3.1 rc4 should work with all versions of OpenLP v3
+Tested with V3.1.6 linux should work with all versions of OpenLP v3 and with OBS 31.1.2 linux
+#have had comments on Mac that the stage view flases in OBS.

 # Installation instructions